PGCE for International Trainees

 PGCE: £4,800*

-We also offer the International Qualified Teacher Status qualification with the option of adding a PGCE qualification.
+We also offer the International Qualified Teacher Status with PGCE qualification, two qualifications combined at a discounted rate.
 For more details see the iQTS page.

 Fees are invoiced for in September, at the beginning of the course, and can be paid in termly instalments or in one lump sum.
 Termly instalments can be arranged directly with the Finance department upon receipt of the invoice.